The Raft is a beautiful story of a boy's summer with his grandmother…on a river…on a raft.

 Reflections & Goals

-As a final activity (and the most important) the kids are going to make plans for their summers, reflecting on what they want to do ‘less' of, and what they would like to do ‘more' of.
+As a final activity (and the most important—in my opinion), the kids are going to make plans for their summers, reflecting on what they want to do ‘less' and what they would like to do ‘more'.
 I created this fun flap book so your students will have a place to record their goals.

 I love to send my students off to their summers, hoping that they will apply what they learned from Nicky – unplug from technology and get outside and enjoy nature!